 Nutrition education is an important part of the Food Assistance Program.
 It is meant to help food assistance participants and others choose healthy foods and maintain an active lifestyle.
 It can also help them stretch their food dollars with easy meals.
 The State of Kansas works with Kansas State University Extension Service to provide the Supplemental Nutrition Assistance Program Education (SNAP-Ed), including free classes on nutrition, cooking and physical activity.
-For more information, visit https://www.hhs.k-state.edu/ks-snaped/.
+For more information, call 1-855-476-2733 or visit https://www.hhs.k-state.edu/ks-snaped/.

 How can Nutrition information help?

 USDA studies show that many low-income households do not know the facts about good dietary practices.
 Approximately 65% of adults in America and 16% of children and adolescents are overweight, putting them at risk for serious health problems, including heart disease, hypertension, diabetes and some cancers.

 In Kansas, the objectives of the Supplemental Nutrition Assistance Program Education (SNAP-Ed) are to:

 - improve dietary quality by providing information on the Dietary Guidelines and MyPlate